Skip to content

 • The output is motor task execution by the motor system.

-• Intermediate steps conceptualized from input (sensory) to output (motor) could include
+• Intermediate steps conceptualized from input (sensory) to output (motor) can include

 • perception / association (sensory cortex and association areas)